 How to better your Claude CoWork experience with MCPs

-Right when everyone was busy talking about how good Claude Code is, Anthropic launched Claude CoWork, basically Claude Code with a much less intimidating interface for automating fake email jobs.
+The world wasn't over from Claude Code hysteria, and Anthropic launched Claude CoWork, basically Claude Code with a much less intimidating interface for automating fake email jobs.
 It can access your local file system, connectors, MCPs, and do almost everything that can be executed through the shell.

-Claude CoWork is currently available as a research preview in the Claude Desktop app as a separate tab for Max subscribers ($100 or $200 per month plans) on macOS, with Windows support planned for the future.
+Claude CoWork is currently available as a research preview in the Claude Desktop app as a separate tab for Max and Pro subscribers on macOS, with Windows support planned for the future.

 The tool works by giving users access to a folder on their computer, where it can read, edit, or create files on their behalf.
 It works inside a local containerised environment by mounting your local folders.
 Which means you can trust that it won’t access folders that you haven’t granted permission to.